-Salem Health is making a second try for approval to demolish a historic building at the former Oregon School for the Blind.
+Salem, OR - Salem Health is making a second try for approval to demolish a historic building at the former Oregon School for the Blind.

 The Statesman Journal reports the hospital wants the space for a rehabilitation center for children with special needs.